How To Feel Less Anxious In 24 Hours: A Schedule

 13:30 PM – 15:30 PM: Seek Physical Comfort

-Whether it’s from a friend, a child, a lover or a pet, affectionate physically contact with someone can help to lower your body’s stress response and prompt the release of calming neurotransmitters.
+Whether it’s from a friend, a child, a lover or a pet, affectionate physical contact with someone can help to lower your body’s stress response and prompt the release of calming neurotransmitters.
 Just holding hands, having a cuddle or feeling someone’s arm around you can work wonders, putting you in the right place to use the other strategies on this list.

 So take an hour (or longer) out of your day to spend some time with the people you love.
 Get some lunch with a friend, catch up with your parents or go for a walk with your significant other.

 Of course, this isn't just about physical comfort.
-Social support in general is related to psychological and mental well-being.
+Social support, in general, is related to psychological and mental well-being.
 So stay in touch with your friends and family.
 At the end of the day, they are the most important people in your life.

 It can be hard to laugh when you’re anxious, but research proves that deliberately exposing your mind to amusing material can help to reduce the major symptoms of both anxiety and depression.
 Try reading a funny article, watching a favorite YouTube video, or even calling up a friend who always know the right tricks to make you smile.